Follow Us :

 4. Drug Repurposing

 Insilico Medicine’s AI platform is built on a deep learning model that can predict the behaviour of molecules at a molecular level.
 The company’s platform is capable of analysing biological data to uncover novel drug targets and design new molecules that can modulate these targets.
-Insilico’s approach combines AI with traditional biomedical research, enabling the creation of therapeutics with a much shorter timeline.
+Insilico’s approach combines AI with traditional biomedical research, enabling the creation of therapeutics with a much shorter timeline, transparent and refined.
+The adoption of AI in drug discovery will only increase.

 The Future of AI in Drug Discovery